SinaKhalili/woo-convert-smart-bundle-to-mix-and-match/README.md

 1. Clone this repo
 2. Run `pip install -r requirements.txt`
-3. Export all your products from woo commerce
+3. Export all your products from woo commerce, and save it somewhere on your computer
-4. Replace the `SOMETHING.csv` in the script with your exported file name
+4. Run `python main.py`, the UI should pop up
-5. Run `python main.py`
+5. Click `load file` and select the file you exported in step 3

 Your data will be in `new_data.csv`